ibm-cloud-docs/cis/cli/cli-firewall.md

 `-i value, --instance value`   Instance name.
 If not set, the context instance specified by `ibmcloud cis instance-set` is used.

-`-o value, --output value`     Output the result in JSON format to a file.
-If not set, outputs the result to terminal.
+`-o value, --output value`     Specify output format, only JSON is supported now.

 ### Create Firewall with access rules